LeeJarvis996/edsr_project/README.md

   </tbody>
 </table>

+For short-term forecasting tasks, we support four models: Transformer, Autoformer, Pyraformer, and Informer.
+Please configure args.features as 'S'.
 # Outstanding issues
 - For Reformer, there is no CPU-based Mindspore equivalent of the PyTorch torch.einsum() function.
 Consequently, we continue to utilize the PyTorch version of this function in our code for its superior performance.(layers/reformer_attn.py) If you prefer not to use PyTorch, we also offer our own custom time-inefficient function, which can be found in the commented-out code at the same location.
 - For Autoformer, ops.roll does not support CPU, and therefore we use the numpy instead.(layers/autoformer_attn.py)